sadiakld/khut-practice/README.md

 echo # khut-practice
-this is my first practice
+this is my first practi